Free or Cheap Decorating Advice

 Tip: Always, always ask retailers if they offer a military discount.
 Both Home Depot and Lowes do, as well as Pottery Barn.

-Michaels: Michaels offers many reasonable priced classes in-house, but lean toward craft adventures instead of home projects.
+Michaels: Michaels offers many reasonably priced classes in-house, but leans toward craft adventures instead of home projects.
 They also have a robust email coupon blast.

 Tips: Set up a dedicated email to receive retailers' promotions only.
 Newly registered customers usually will get a 10 percent coupon just for signing up.
 From then on you can expect daily or weekly coupons and sales fliers to appear.